Veterinary Assistant Training

 This course consists of 15 classroom hours and 12 clinical hours.
 Topics covered are laboratory, pharmacy, radiology, and ultrasound imaging.
 Prerequisite: Veterinary Assistant Training I.

-Veterinary Assistant Training III: Patient Care & Treatment (VET004) – Spring 2013
+Veterinary Assistant Training III: Patient Care & Treatment (VET004) – Spring Term

 This course consists of 18 classroom hours and 16 clinical hours.
 Topics include inpatient care and clinical procedures.
 Prerequisites: Veterinary Assistant Training I & II.

-Veterinary Assistant Training IV: Surgery, Anesthesia & Emergency Care (VET005) – Spring 2013
+Veterinary Assistant Training IV: Surgery, Anesthesia & Emergency Care (VET005) – Spring Term

 This course consists of 24 classroom hours and 18 clinical hours.
 Topics covered are anesthesia, surgery, emergency medicine and critical care.
 The course concludes with a wrap-up seminar day.
 Prerequisites: Veterinary Assistant Training I, II & III.